YCAMInterlab/RAMDanceToolkit/apps/CameraUnit/readme.md

 #CameraUnit
-CameraUnit is an application for analysis hakoniwa images.
+CameraUnit is an application for analyzing hakoniwa images.

 ##outline
-This application get images from video and web camera, apply fx for analysis and send analyzed data with OSC messages.
+This application gets images from video and/or a web camera, applies fx for analysis and send analyzed data via OSC messages.

 ##CvEffect
-CvEffect UI apply fx to image sources.
+The CvEffect UI applies fx to image sources.

-**Background**：It takes background difference.You push the button,then background image will be taken from current frame.
+**Background**：This applies a background difference effect.
+Pressing the UI button uses the current frame as the base for the background difference effect.

-**Warp**：Apply unwarp perspective.You can pick Yellow wire frame on image source, and drag frame to apply unwarp perspective.
+**Warp**：This applies an unwarp perspective effect.
+A yellow wireframe is applied on an image source, and you can drag around on the frame to apply unwarp perspective.

-**Blur**：Apply blur effect.
+**Blur**：This applies a blur effect.

-**Invert**：Make pixel colos inverse.
+**Invert**：This inverts the pixel colors.

-**FrameDiff**：Apply frame difference effect.
-It returns difference from previous frame.
+**FrameDiff**：This applies a frame difference effect.
+The result is any difference from the previous frame.

-**Threshold**：Returns thresholded image.
+**Threshold**：This returns a threholded image.

-**AdaptiveThreshold**：Returns adaptive thresholded image.
+**AdaptiveThreshold**：This returns an adaptive thresholded image.

-**AccumelateWeight**：Returns accumlated image.
+**AccumelateWeight**：This returns an accumlated image.

-**Erode**：Erode white area.
+**Erode**：This erodes the white area (makes it smaller).

-**Dilate**：Dilate white area.
+**Dilate**：This dilates the white area (makes it bigger).

-**Canny**：Picks outlines.
+**Canny**：This picks out outlines and edges.

 ##Analysis
-Analyze image source from CvEffects unit, and send analyzed datas with OSC messages.
+This section documents how to analyze an image source from the CvEffects unit, and send the analyzed data via OSC messages.

 **Hakoniwa Name**：Hakoniwa's name.
-This name is used as OSC address and preset names.
+This name is used as the OSC address and the preset names.

-**Load Preset**：Load preset Hakoniwa name's data.
+**Load Preset**：Load the data for the preset Hakoniwa.

-**Save Preset**：Save preset cvEffects and analysis options.
+**Save Preset**：Save presets of CvEffects and analysis options.

-**Send OSC**：Enable OSC Sending.
+**Send OSC**：Enable the sending of analyzed data via OSC messages.

 ##Analyze way and OSC format
 ####ContourFinder